project-chip/connectedhomeip/examples/light-switch-app/ameba/README.md

 ### IP mode

 1. Build and Flash
-2. The all-clusters example will run automatically after booting the Ameba board.
+2. The light-switch example will run automatically after booting the Ameba board.
 3. Connect to AP using `ATW0, ATW1, ATWC` commands
 4. Test with